 - Entropion and Distichiasis

 - Ostechondrosis dissecans (OCD)

 - Splenic Torsion

-An allergic reaction is an unwanted side effect caused by an inappropriate response of the immune system to various substances such as pollens, mold, dust or insect bites, certain foods, drugs and chemicals.
+An allergic reaction is an unwanted side effect caused by an inappropriate response of the immune system to various substances such as pollons, mold, dust or insect bites, certain foods, drugs and chemicals.
 Exposure to them triggers a reaction, usually through itching, sneezing, coughing, tearing, vomiting or diarrhea.
 The most frequently encountered allergies in Swissys are reaction to certain types of food, flea bites and pollen.
-Food allergies occuring at a young age sometimes disappear, i.e. the dog outgrows the allregic reaction eventually.
-Becaue the cause of an allergy is often difficult and sometimes impossible to determine, allergies can be very frustrating for the owner, and patience is often the only recourse!
+Food allergies occurring at a young age sometimes disappear, i.e. the dog outgrows the allregic reaction eventually.
+Because the cause of an allergy is often difficult and sometimes impossible to determine, allergies can be very frustrating for the owner, and patience is often the only recourse!

 Age is the most important risk factor for the development of cancer in dogs, for it is the aging that permits the long-term events leading to tumor development and progression to occur.
 For most tumor types, the risk for cancer increases with increased age.
 There are many types of cancer occurring in dogs such as: various types of skin tumors or carcinomas - tumors of the bone such as osteosarcoma - tumors of the lymphoid tissues such as lymphosarcoma - tumors derived from blood vessel such as hemangiosarcoma.
 To date, Swissys do not appear to be predisposed to a certain form of cancer.
 And although a few cases of cancer in young dogs have been reported, so far it is clearly the older population that is subject to the various forms of cancer.